jimasuen/lnbits-lightning-lnurl/README.md

 # lnbits-lightning-lnurl
-Documentation on using LNbits Api to pay lighting addresses and LNURL
+Documentation on using LNbits API to pay lightning addresses and LNURL

 Link to the relevant part of the LNbits API: https://legend.lnbits.com/docs#/default/api_payments_pay_lnurl_api_v1_payments_lnurl_post